sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 * **variant**: This node identifies the version number of the capability set document.
-This draft defines the parameters for variant 1.0; future specifications might define a richer parameter set, in which case the variant must be changed to 2.0, 3.0 and so on.
+This draft defines the parameters for variant 1.0; future specifications might define a richer parameter set, in which case the variant can be changed to 2.0, 3.0 and so on.
 Future extensions to the capability set document MUST also ensure that the corresponding YANG module is defined.